squirrels-nest/squirrels-docs/docs/tutorial/queries.md

 In the `weather_by_time` dataset folder, rename `database_view1.sql.j2` to `aggr_weather_metrics.sql.j2`.
 The `final_view.sql.j2` file name can remain the same.

 In these files, we will write the analytical sql query to return tabular results for the dataset.
-These sql query can be templated using Jinja, with access to the `prms`, `ctx`, and `args` variables which stand for "ParameterSet", "Context", and "Arguments" respectively.
+These sql query can be templated using Jinja, with access to the `prms`, `ctx`, and `args` variables which stand for "Parameter Set", "Context", and "Arguments" respectively.
 More information about these variables can be found in the "[Create Views with SQL and Jinja]" page.
 For now, just know that we can access the selected parameter value(s) by using `prms["parameter name"]` in Jinja.

 ## Define the Database View